 If you’re a pet owner like myself, you may not realize that an irregular routine around the holidays can cause your pet/s lots of stress.
 So as pet owners, it’s important to educate ourselves on how to avoid potentially hazardous situations for our pets so that we can keep them safe and healthy throughout the holiday season.

-Here’s an interesting fact based on a recent report from the Veterinary Pet Insurance Company: upset stomach and diarrhea rank among the top 10 reasons owners go to the vet with their pets.
+Here’s an interesting fact based on a recent report from the Veterinary Pet Insurance Company: upset stomach and diarrhea rank among the top 10 reasons owners go to the vet with their pets, but of course injuries that require a dog acl brace are quite common too!
 One key tip that our own veterinarian advised us to keep our pet cat, Oscar, healthy and safe around the holidays is to keep holiday toxic pet foods (such as chocolate, unbaked dough and macadamia nuts) out of his reach.

 So I’m so glad to be able to share this very timely post with you all pet owners like myself!